wp-plugins/leaguemanager/readme.txt

 == Changelog ==

+= 3.6.2 =
+* NEW: Score Point-Rule.
+Teams get one point according to the game score
+* BUGFIX: only load javascript files on leaguemanager pages to avoid malfunction of WP image editor
+* BUGFIX: Widget option

 = 3.6.1 =
 * NEW: don't remove logo if other teams are using the same one
 * CHANGED: sort teams in alphabetical order in match list on frontend